imaoca/robust/faq.md

 ## Where will the payload be corrupted at?

 It will be corrupted in the physical layer.
-As written in [challenger.md](./challenger.md), the Jamming Machine will directly inject electrical noise into the LAN cable when it is activated.
+Jamming Machine will directly inject electrical noise into the LAN cable when it is activated.

 ## Can we apply compression / encoding to the given data?